 Contact Dr. Baker Today!

 If you are suffering from ankylosing spondylitis, or if you are exhibiting symptoms of the disease, please call Dr. Susan Baker today or contact her online.
-Board-certified in rheumatology, Dr. Baker can diagnose and treat your condition, ensuring that you live a life free of the pain and suffering associated with ankylosing spondylitis.
+Board-certified in rheumatology and located in Beverly Hills, Dr. Baker can diagnose and treat your condition, ensuring that you live a life free of the pain and suffering associated with ankylosing spondylitis.